cstack/db_tutorial/_parts/part2.md

 ~
 ```

 The skeleton of our database is taking shape... wouldn't it be nice if it stored data?
-In [Part 3](part3) we'll implement `insert` and `select`, creating the world's worst data store.
+In the next part, we'll implement `insert` and `select`, creating the world's worst data store.
 In the mean time, here's the entire diff from this part:

 ```diff
 @@ -10,6 +10,23 @@ struct InputBuffer_t {